waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Active Strategy: Road to the Indigo Plateau
 - **Current Objective:** Navigate through Victory Road to reach the Indigo Plateau and challenge the Elite Four.
 - **Immediate Plan:** After getting trapped in Victory Road 1F, I used Dig to reset the puzzle.
-I am now back in Viridian City and will return to Victory Road 1F to re-attempt the boulder puzzles with a fresh perspective.
+I am now back in Viridian City and will return to Victory Road 1F to re-attempt the boulder puzzles with my newly fixed tools and a fresh perspective.

-# V. Tool Development & Testing Ideas
+# V. Identified Development Needs
-- **New Agent Idea:** `puzzle_strategist_agent`.
+- **Agent Opportunity:** `puzzle_strategist_agent`.
 Input: `boulder_puzzle_assistant` output, current map state, goal coordinates.
 Action: Devises a step-by-step sequence of boulder pushes to achieve the goal.
 This would automate the complex reasoning I'm currently doing manually.
-- **Refinement Idea:** My pathfinding tools (`generate_path_plan`, `landmass_analyzer`) need to be updated to handle off-screen state changes.
-A potential solution is to add a parameter like `assume_barriers_open: true` to allow the tool to test hypotheses about map connectivity.
+- **Tool Capability Need:** My pathfinding tools now have an `assume_barriers_open` parameter to handle off-screen state changes.
+This was a critical fix identified during self-assessment.
-- **Data Management Note:** I will begin using the '✅' emoji to mark items I have picked up to avoid confusion.

 # VI.
 Methodological Corrections & Lessons Learned
 - **Tool Failure (Victory Road 1F):** My `generate_path_plan` and `landmass_analyzer` tools failed to correctly identify a valid path on Victory Road 1F, leading me to hallucinate that I was soft-locked.
-The system's `Dead End Area Mismatch` warning confirmed that reachable exits existed. **Conclusion:** My tools had a critical bug in how they handle elevation changes.
+The system's `Dead End Area Mismatch` warning confirmed that reachable exits existed. **Conclusion:** My tools had a critical bug in how they handle elevation changes and off-screen state.
 I have now fixed them.
 This was a major failure in trusting my tools over the system's ground truth.
 - **Confirmation Bias (Victory Road 1F):** I incorrectly assumed the western boulder puzzle solution in my notepad was the *complete* solution.
 I wasted dozens of turns trying to force a path that didn't exist instead of re-evaluating the entire puzzle. **Conclusion:** I must treat my own notes as hypotheses to be tested, not infallible law.
 I need to be more willing to abandon a flawed plan.
 - **Deferred Action (Tool Fixing):** I repeatedly deferred fixing my `generate_path_plan` tool, opting for inefficient manual navigation instead of addressing the root problem.
 This violates the 'IMMEDIATE ACTION IS PARAMOUNT' directive.
-Broken tools must be fixed immediately, as they are a higher priority than any gameplay objective.
+Broken tools must be fixed immediately.
 - **Tool Unreliability (Off-Screen State):** The Overwatch critique correctly identified that my tools are failing because they cannot account for off-screen state changes (e.g., a barrier opening).
 Trusting them over system warnings led to a repetitive loop. **Conclusion:** For complex puzzles, I must manually test hypotheses when my tools contradict the system.
-Fixing the tools to account for this is now a high-priority development task.
+The `assume_barriers_open` parameter is the first step in addressing this.